 More than 700,000 foreigners overstayed visas last year

-SAN DIEGO (AP) — The U.S. Homeland Security Department says more than 700,000 foreigners who were supposed to leave the country during a recent 12-month period overstayed their visas.
+More than 700,000 foreigners who were supposed to leave the United States during a recent 12-month period overstayed their visas, the Homeland Security Department said Tuesday.

-The department said in annual report today that there were 701,900 overstays from October 2016 through September 2017 among visitors who arrived by plane or ship – more than the population of Vermont or Wyoming.
-The total number of overstays is much larger but has not been quantified because it doesn't include how many people leave by land.

 More like this from vindy.com